rbowsley/lamplighthelp/source/5-3-0_The_Contact_Details_Tab.markdown

 ![Contact Details Single Field](5.3.0c.png)

-### When editing a single field, do not click into another field before you have saved your changes, as this will cause the system to hang.
+**When editing a single field, do not click into another field before you have saved your changes**, as this will cause the system to hang.
 If this happens, click on the 'Contact details' tab at the top of the page again, then re-enter your changes.

 ### Contact Permissions

 This is the second section on the 'Contact details' tab.
 It shows whether the {{person}} or {{org}} has given permission to contact them.
 You can edit this section by clicking the 'Edit contact details' button on the right, then saving any changes that you make.